YenLab/Tn5InsertPrefer/README.md

 BiasFreeATAC accept paired end (PE) `raw fastq` file for *de novo* preprocessing; or a `bam` file that subjected to the bias correction procedure.
 Provide input files with relative/absolute path as you like, BiasFreeATAC works.

-BiasFreeATAC take ~3 hour to run on 65M PE reads for mouse ESC, using 30 CPUs.
+:hourglass_flowing_sand:BiasFreeATAC take ~3 hour to run on 65M PE reads for mouse ESC, using 30 CPUs.

 ```bash
 Usage: ./BiasFreeATAC [options]